Jane and Finch: Education

 The French first language public secular school board, Conseil scolaire Viamonde, and it separate counterpart, Conseil scolaire catholique MonAvenir also offer schooling to applicable residents of Jane and Finch, although they do not operate a school in the neighbourhood.
 CSCM and CSV students attend schools situated in other neighbourhoods in Toronto.

 Recreation

 Several municipal parks are situated in Jane and Finch, including Fennimore Park, Driftwood Park, Edgeley Park, Hullmar Park, Oakdale Park, Remberto Navia Sports Field, Silvio Colella Park, and Topcliff Park.
 Several municipal parks are situated near the Black Creek, a tributary of the Humber River.
 The Black Creek, and its valleys, forms a part of the larger Toronto ravine system.
 Municipal parks in Jane and Finch are maintained by the Toronto Parks, Forestry and Recreation Division.
 The division also operates several community centres in the neighbourhood, including Driftwood Community Centre, Domenico DiLuca Community Recreation Centre, Northwood Community Centre, Oakdale Community Centre.

+The Oakdale Golf & Country Club is a private, parkland-style golf and tennis club located in the neighborhood; Black Creek runs through the course..
+It hosted the 2023 Canadian Open, and will host the tournament again in 2026.

 Two branches of the Toronto Public Library also operate from the neighbourhood, York Woods branch, and Jane/Sheppard branch.

 Black Creek Pioneer Village, located in the northeast of the neighbourhood next to Black Creek, is an open-air museum of 19th-century Ontario life.